The aims of surgery are to:

 The rod is placed into the cranial thoracic screws on the right side and the set screws are applied loosely.

 The distal end of the rod is then levered down using a rod holder while sequentially being attached to the distal screws.

 This cantilever maneuver helps reduce the apical thoracic convex rotational deformity.

-This maneuver will push the apical rib hump anteriorly, thereby achieving derotation of the thoracic apical segments.
+This maneuver will push the apical rib hump anteriorly, thereby achieving derotation of the apical segments.

-The convex thoracic screws are then compressed towards the apical anchor to horizontalize each vertebra and then locked in position.
+After locking the apical screw to the rod, the convex thoracic screws are compressed towards the apical anchor to horizontalize each vertebra and then locked in position.

-Concave distraction is applied towards the locked lumbar apical anchor on the right sided rod.
+Concave distraction is applied towards the locked apical anchor on the right sided rod.